1962 FIFA World Cup: Summary

 Pelé was injured in the second group match against Czechoslovakia.
 The Soviet Union goalkeeper Lev Yashin, arguably the best goalkeeper in the world at the time, was in poor form and his team went out to Chile (1–2) in the quarter-finals.
 Bright spots included the emergence of the young Brazilians Amarildo (standing in for Pelé) and Garrincha, the heroics of Czechoslovakia goalkeeper Viliam Schrojf against Hungary and Yugoslavia, and the performance of the host nation Chile, who took third place with a squad of relatively unknown players..
 This has been the best performance of a South American team in a World Cup so far without taking into account the historical ones (Brazil, Argentina and Uruguay).

-In the first round, Brazil topped their group with Czechoslovakia finishing second, above Mexico and Spain.
+In the first round, Brazil topped their group with Czechoslovakia finishing second, above Mexico and Spain, even as the latter had in their ranks the naturalised Ferenc Puskás and Alfredo Di Stéfano who, injured, was called up but did not play.
 USSR and Yugoslavia finished above Uruguay and Colombia.
 Hungary, along with England progressed to the quarter-finals, while Argentina and Bulgaria were eliminated.
 England had the same number of points as Argentina but progressed due to a superior goal average; the first time such a requirement had been necessary in a World Cup finals tournament.
 Switzerland lost all three games while West Germany and Chile both went through over Italy.

 Chile defeated European champions USSR to earn a semi-final game against the winner of the England – Brazil game.
 Garrincha scored two goals in a 3–1 win against England.
 Meanwhile, 1–0 wins for Yugoslavia against West Germany – and another 1–0 win of Czechoslovakia against neighbours Hungary – saw the two Slavic states meet in the semi-finals.

 Viña del Mar was the original venue for the South American semi-final and Santiago for the Slavic one, but due to Chile's surprise qualification, the organisers prompted FIFA to switch the venues.
 This irritated crowds in Viña del Mar and only a little under 6,000 spectators came to Estadio Sausalito to watch Czechoslovakia beat Yugoslavia 3–1, whereas a capacity crowd of 76,600 in Santiago watched Brazil beat the hosts 4–2.
 This game saw Garrincha sent off for Brazil and Honorino Landa sent off for Chile.
 Chile eventually took third place in a 1–0 victory over Yugoslavia with the last play of the match.
 The same player, Eladio Rojas, had also scored the winning goal in Chile's game against USSR.